Recently, two teens died while trying to flee the police in Hendry county. A news agency captured the incident this way

 It is reported that the nineteen and seventeen-year old’s fled at a high rate of speed when the Florida State Trooper attempted to pull them over.
 The incident happened at about 2 AM.

-Accidents caused by teen drivers have been on the rise.
+Teen driving accidents in Tampa have been on the rise.
 According to the National Highway Traffic and Safety Administration, 2042 people were killed in crashes involving a teen drivers (15-18 years old) in 2019.
 While driving is an important skill to pick up, teenagers and young drivers first be well equipped for driving before heading for the highway.
 Parents and the state are responsible for ensuring young adults are well taught and licensed before operating the wheels and ensuring that young adults do not endanger themselves and other road users while trying to commute.

 At What Age Are Teens Allowed to Drive in Florida?